Ponoi River Fishing

 Summer Fishing Fact 1

 Summer fishing on the Ponoi is great value and therefore a fine introduction to fishing in Russia or simply dipping a first foot into the world of international salmon fishing.
-It presents great opportunity and experience for a good price tag.
+It presents a great opportunity and experience for a good price tag.

 Summer Fishing Fact 2

 Summer fishing on the Ponoi begins in late June with the arrival in earnest of the summer run.
 This is a run of large females in the 10 to 14 lbs range, a smattering of large males up to 20 lbs and grilse.
 These fish arrive fresh, fat and sea-liced.
 They are diluted by the fish already in the river and a typical week’s fish will be a mix of both.

 This is the time when fish will rise to multiple flies and methods, and the smallest flies are used.
 Fish will rise willingly and play with the fisher as much as the fisher plays with them.
 It is not uncommon to rise a fish six or more times to different flies, both wet and skated, and fished at different speeds and angles.

 Summer on the Ponoi is a fascinating and very visual time to be fishing.
 A real pleasure and education for first time fisher either for Atlantic salmon or first time salmon fishers abroad.
 The number of rises and reactions from the salmon will fascinate anyone not used to seeing salmon rise so freely.
 To the experienced rod, there are miles and miles of highly featured water to go out to enjoy and explore.